abe-eme/Demo-repo/README.md

 # Demo

-Allah is the creator of everything.
+Allah is the creator of everything!